time in the valleys, trees, and hills

 The riding however was fantastic!
 Very well maintained roads, absolutely no other traffic, felt like a better version of Lief Erikson - my favorite 11 mile carfree wooded gravel road in Portland.
 If not for the pretty incredible elevation gain, I could see myself just making a day or two of crisscrossing the forest there, but it was definitely a lot of up and down and no real resupply stops.
 Would be a cute 200k to do up in there though; maybe someday.

-We descended by following Jeff's route ("well we didn't go the way I wanted after all you made us go your way at first!") down into Masun, where there was a fun/funny wild game restaurant and not much else.
-We had a pretty good lunch there though, before doing a couple hundred feet more up before an absolutely amazing, tremendous, bomb into town.
-Unlike yesterday's bomb which was too steep to really let go on, this one was perfect to swoop down at a steady 40mph or so for probably 15 minutes straight.
+We descended into the lunch stop by following Jeff's route ("well we didn't go the way I wanted after all you made us go your way at first!") down into Masun, where there was a fun/funny wild game restaurant and not much else.
+We had a pretty dang good (if rather slow) lunch there, though, before doing a couple hundred feet more of climbing with full bellies...before an absolutely amazing, tremendous, huge bomb into town.
+Unlike yesterday's bomb which was too steep to really let go fully of the brakes on, this one was perfect to swoop down at a steady 40mph or so for probably 15 minutes straight.
 That's one I hope I get to do again someday!